GiuliaMar02/newproject/gaps.md

 ### Final Consideration

 Even though a-cd:alternativeName appears to be a promising solution, we noticed that this property is only applied to persons (e.g., artists).
 Therefore, this discovery serves as inspiration, but not a direct solution.
-We are now motivated to identify or create a more suitable predicate to represent alternative names for Cultural Properties, which would enable us to add the triple:
+We are now motivated to identify or create a more suitable predicate to represent alternative names for Cultural Properties.

-Abbazia di Nonantola → hasAlternativeName → “Abbazia di San Silvestro”

 ## 2. Identification of the Second Gap